 Remove baseboard and other objects on the wall area where the cabinets are to be installed.
 Using a straight edge and a level, find the high point in the floor where the cabinets are to be installed.
 From the high point, mark a level horizontal line on each wall where the cabinets will be attached.
-From the level lines, mark additional parallel, level horizontal lines at 35" (or 34 1/2" if your product dictates) up and at 54" up for the top of base cabinets and bottom of wall cabinets.
-These lines will be used for alignment when installing the cabinets.
+From the level lines, mark another parallel level horizontal line 84" for the tall cabinet heights.
+The top of the base, tall & wall cabinets will be located at these marks.

-Step 3: Prepare for Cabinet Installation
+Step 3: Prepare For Cabinet Installation

 Locate the studs with a stud finder and mark where the cabinets are to be installed.
 Remove all the doors, drawers and adjustable shelving from the cabinets before installation.
-This will reduce the weight and allow easier access during installation.
-Measure the area to confirm that the kitchen design used will work.
+This will reduce weight and allow easier access during installation.

-Step 4: Begin Wall Cabinet Installation
+Step 4: Begin Cabinet Installation